 AMS will provide two non-presenting students with Travel Grants for travel to Boston for the 2019 Joint Satellite Conference.
 For more information and to apply, please visit: AMS Student Travel Grant.
 Deadline for applications is 26 July.

-Volunteer students are needed for registration and audio/visual support during the conference.
-Student volunteers are required to be in attendance the entire conference, and be available to work 1/2 each day from Sunday through Friday.
+Student/Early Career volunteers are needed for registration and audio/visual support during the conference.
+Volunteers are required to be in attendance the entire conference, and be available to work 1/2 each day from Sunday through Friday.
 The students will work either the first or second shift (i.e., morning or afternoon).
-For volunteering, the student will get their registration fee waived and $25.00 per day for food allowance.
+For volunteering, the volunteer will get their registration fee waived and $25.00 per day for food allowance for a half day shift and $50.00 per day for a full day shift.
 This program is a first come, first serve basis.
-A limited number of students will be needed for the conference.
-Those students interested please contact Jen Ives at email@example.com.
+A limited number of volunteers will be needed for the conference.
+Those interested should contact Jen Ives at email@example.com.

 The Programme Committee will present awards for the best oral and poster presentations given by a student.
 Three criteria will be used for determining winners: (1) Originality and depth of research accomplished; (2) Quality of oral presentation by student (Orals Only); and (3) Quality of slides or poster for presentation.
 If feasible, the contribution of the student in designing the research problem and conducting the work will also be assessed.
 Each criterion will be graded out of 5.
 One poster award will be a "Viewer's Choice Award" that will be chosen by conference participants using an online voting tool.
 The winners will be announced during the conference.
 To be eligible, students must indicate their student status and willingness to be considered for competition during the abstract submission process.